FINA5526 Funds Management

 - Students are able to (1) outline the structure of the fund industry; (2) analyse and appropriately explain a range of different fund investment strategies, including their return opportunities; (3) critically evaluate key fund considerations, including risk/return trade-off; (4) evaluate a fund's performance; (5) identify the relevance of demographic changes to the fund industry; and (6) critically examine the role of governance in funds management.

-- Typically this unit is assessed in the following ways: (1) in-class assessment; (2) assignment ; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) in-class assessment; (2) assignment; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.